Ask Slashdot: What Types of Jobs Are Opening Up In the New Field of AI?

 Good Luck.

-AI / ML is not a hobby (Score:4, Informative)
+AI / ML is not a hobby (Score:5, Informative)

 for quite some time now thinking about getting into perhaps a new programming language and technology, like NodeJS or Java/Kotlin or something